CSCfi/csc-user-guide/docs/cloud/dbaas/postgres-versions.md

 To avoid confusion, keep in mind that in PostgreSQL 14 the default privileges allow every user to connect to any database and create tables in the default 'public' schema.
 They cannot access existing tables or other schema without explicit permission, however, and they cannot create new schema.

-You can use the `openstack database user grant access` command to grant users all permissions on a specified database, which allows them to create their own schema.
-They still can't access schema and tables in them that are owned by other users without being given privileges, however.
-Typically the owner of an object in PSQL 14 (which can be a database, a schema, a table, etc. etc.) is the only one with any privileges regarding it, unless otherwise specified.
+Typically the owner of an object in PSQL (an object can be a database, a schema, a table, etc. etc.) is the only one with any privileges regarding it, unless otherwise specified.
 This, combined with privileges not flowing 'downwards' in the hierarchy, can lead to some confusion.
 Having privileges to a schema doesn't imply any privileges to the tables contained within.
 For further reading, [here's the official docs on privileges.](https://www.postgresql.org/docs/14/ddl-priv.html)

 ### Example usage of privileges